18th Century; bronze, some burnt marks on figurine providing excellent patina; Hunan Province. Height: 24″

 This Kuanyin is richly gilded all over, but is slightly worn and shows some burnt marks on her face, hands and feet, as well as on her clothing, likely through devotional handling in a temple in Hunan, but it is also possible the figurine was damaged during the Chinese Cultural Revolution and later rescued from the temple and taken out of China by refugees.

-This finely crafted figure is seated in dhyanasana (“Meditation” mundra), with hands in abhaya (“Have No fear” mundra, a raised hand with open palm forward), and varadumundra (“Giving and Granting” mundra, the jesture of offering material and spiritual gifts).
+This Kuanyin is seated in dhyanasana (“Meditation” mundra), with hands in abhaya (“Have No fear” mundra), and varadumundra (“Giving and Granting” mundra).
 When the hand is raised with the thumb and forefinger in the action of pressing together, it symbolizes wisdom and compassion, while the three raised fingers represent the triratna: the Buddha, the Dhama, and the Sangha.
 With these mundra (hand positions), the Kuanyin is offering believers her help.

 This Kuanyin exudes an air of serenity and divine majesty.
 Her hair is pulled up in a high bun on top of her head, with the figure of a peacock perched on her bun.
 (A peacock is a royal symbol, here signifying spiritual importance).
-The hair shows some corrosion of the metal, exposing slight streaks of reddish color of the alloy in the metal.
-(Bronze is a mixture of copper and tin).
-She sits on top of an elaborately tiered lotus throne, upon rising lotus petals, finely lobed and tapering to elegant curling lips while increasing in size to allow a figure to sit in its midst.
-This throne sits on a gilded low drum which in turn sits on a band of stylized lotus petals on a wide circular base.
+The hair shows some corrosion of the metal, exposing slight streaks of reddish color of the copper alloy in the metal.
+She sits on top of an elaborately tiered lotus throne, upon rising finely lobed lotus petals.